arqalite/fire-king-guide/src/combos/ponix/fire.md

 This leads to an unassuming board ending on a Level 8 [_Fire King Courtier Ulcanix_], with [_Legendary Fire King Ponix_] and [_Fire King High Avatar Kirin_] in hand - however it lets you make a 4-material Hyang during the opponent's turn, if you so choose!

+> In the video below, we will use [_Flamvell Guard_] as a placeholder for any FIRE monster.
+In real duels, this can be any card in your deck that fulfills this requirement.

 <center>
 <video class="player" controls preload="auto">
   <source src="ponix-fire.mp4" type="video/mp4">